hoang-innomize/npm-demo-hoangle/README.md

 # npm-demo-hoangle

-This is to demo the standard-release
+This is to demo the standard-release.

+I expected this change will be released a patch release